DanielBoye/sigcrack/README.md

 # sigcrack

 sigcrack is a Rust-based tool designed to find Solidity function signature collisions.
-This tool is useful for colliding 4 byte Keccak256 hashes, particularly in the context of Ethereum smart contracts where function signatures can be collided through bruteforce.
+This tool is useful for colliding 4-byte Keccak256 hashes, particularly in the context of Ethereum smart contracts where function signatures can collide through brute force.

 ## Build